hiejulia/academic-education/master-computer-science-harvard/Readme.md

 #### Other advanced course at Bachelor level
     AM106: Applied Algebra : is doing
     AM107: Graph Theory and Combinatorics
-    CS222: Algorithms at the Ends of the Wire
-    Math 25a: Honors Linear Algebra and Real Analysis I Math 25b: Honors Linear Algebra and Real Analysis II
+    CS222: Algorithms at the Ends of the Wire : is doing Math 25a: Honors Linear Algebra and Real Analysis I Math 25b: Honors Linear Algebra and Real Analysis II
     AM21a: Mathematical Methods in the Sciences
-    CS182: Intelligent Machines: Reasoning, Actions, and Plans CS 61 System programming and machine organization : is doing CS 91R Supervised reading and research
-    CS124 Datastructures and algorithms : is doing
+    CS182: Intelligent Machines: Reasoning, Actions, and Plans CS 61 System programming and machine organization : is doing CS124 Datastructures and algorithms : is doing
     CS 127 Cryptography : is doing
     CS 141 Computing hardware : is doing
-    CS121: Introduction to Formal Systems and Computation CS 146 Computer architecture : is doing
+    CS121: Introduction to Formal Systems and Computation/Introduction to the Theory of Computation CS 146 Computer architecture : is doing
     CS 148 Design of VLSI Circuits and system
     CS 153 Compiler : is doing
     CS 144r/244r : Network Design Projects: Parallel and Distributed Deep Learning : https://www.eecs.harvard.edu/htk/courses/
     CS 161 OS
-    CS 165 Data system
     CS 175 Computer graphics : is doing
     CS 189 Autonomous robot system
     CS 223 Probabilistic analysis and algorithms